 One of the best ways to beat the heat on a hot summer day is to go for a swim.
-If you have your own pool, you know that maintenance is no small task.
+If you have your pool, you know maintenance is no small task.
 The last thing you want as a pool owner is to discover that your pool water is green and cloudy instead of crystal clear.

 Why is My Pool Green?